Prenatal genetic counseling

-Genetics is the study of heredity, when a parent passes certain genes on to their children.
+Genetics is the study of heredity, the process of a parent passing certain genes on to their children.

-Genetic counseling is the process where women and their partners learn more about:
+Prenatal genetic counseling is the process where parents can learn more about:

 Couples who want to have a baby can have tests before they get pregnant.
-Doctors can also test a fetus (unborn baby) to see if the baby will have a genetic disorder, such as cystic fibrosis or Down syndrome.
+Health care providers can also test a fetus (unborn baby) to see if the baby will have a genetic disorder, such as cystic fibrosis or Down syndrome.

 Some people have a greater risk than others for passing on genetic disorders to their children.
 They are:

-Talk about genetic counseling with your doctor and your family.
+Talk about genetic counseling with your provider and your family.
 Ask questions you may have about the test and what the results will mean for you.

-Keep in mind that genetic tests done before you conceive often can tell you only the odds of having a child with a certain birth defect.
-For instance, you may learn that you have a 1 in 4 chance of having a child with a certain disease or defect.
+Keep in mind that genetic tests that are done before you get pregnant (conceive) can most often only tell you the odds of having a child with a certain birth defect.
+For instance, you may learn that you and your partner have a 1 in 4 chance of having a child with a certain disease or defect.

-If you decide to conceive (get pregnant), you will need more tests to see if your baby will have the defect or not.
+If you decide to conceive, you will need more tests to see if your baby will have the defect or not.